Understanding the Purpose and Significance of Cremation Jewellery

 Engraving Your Cremation Jewellery

-Take the case of Sarah, who lost her mother to cancer.
-She chose to engrave her mother's favourite quote on the back of the pendant which held a small portion of her ashes.
-"Every time I feel down, I just read the quote and feel her presence," said Sarah.
+Sarah, who lost her mother to cancer, chose to engrave her mother's favourite quote on the back of the pendant.
+"Every time I feel down, I just read the quote and feel her presence," she says.

 Selecting a Unique Design